-Symptom Possible cause Recommended Solution Low Battery Voltage (the status indicator blinks on 1 time every 4 secs) below the Low Battery Cut Out (LBCO) set-point for more than one minute (10.0VDC = LBCO default setting).
-Battery voltage is too low.
+Symptom Possible Cause Recommended Solution Low Battery Voltage (the status indicator blinks x1 every 4 secs) The battery voltage level has dropped below the Low Battery Cut Out (LBCO) set-point for more than one minute (10.0 VDC = LBCO default setting). d Battery voltage is too low.
 Check fuses/ circuit-breakers and cable connections.
 Check battery voltage at the inverter's terminals.
-Your batteries may need to be charged, this fault condition will automatically clear when the battery voltage exceeds 12.5VDC.
-High Battery Voltage (the status indicator blinks on 2 times every 4 secs) resets and resumes operation when the battery voltage drops below 15.5 VDC.
-This condition usually occurs only when an additional charging source (alternator, solar panels or other external charging sources) is used to charge the battery bank.
-Reduce or turn off any other charger to the inverter batteries to allow the voltage level to drop.
-Over-temperature condition (the status indicator blinks on 3 times every 4 secs) inverter has risen above acceptable limits; caused by loads too great for the inverter to operate continuously, or by lack of ventilation to the Reduce the number of electrical loads that you are operating, this will avoid a repeat Over-temp shutdown if the cause was too many loads for the ambient conditions. operation.
+Your batteries may need to be charged, this fault condition will automatically clear when the battery voltage exceeds 12.5 VDC.
+High Battery Voltage (the status indicator blinks x2 every 4 secs) The battery voltage is above 15.5 VDC.
+The inverter automatically resets and resumes operation when the battery voltage drops below 15.5 VDC.
+Over-temperature condition (the status indicator blinks x3 every 4 secs) The internal temperature of the inverter has risen above acceptable limits; caused by loads too great for the inverter to operate continuously, or by lack of ventilation to the inverter.
+When the unit has period it is the provided the second Reduce the number of electrical loads that you are operating, this will avoid a repeat Over-temp shutdown if the cause was too many loads for the ambient conditions. inverter.
+When the unit has cooled, it will automatically reset and resume operation.
 Check ventilation around the inverter, ensure cool air is available to pass-thru the inverter.
-AC Overload (the status indicator blinks on 4 times every 4 secs) Reduce the AC loads connected to the inverter or remove all AC output wiring and restart the inverter.
-Internal fault (the status indicator blinks on 5 times every 4 secs) To clear this fault, an inverter reset is required.
+AC Overload (the status indicator blinks x4 every 4 secs) The inverter has turned off because the connected loads are larger than the inverters output capacity or the output wires are shorted.
+Reduce the AC loads connected to the inverter or remove all AC output wiring and restart the inverter.
+Internal fault (the status indicator blinks x5 every 4 secs) This fault occurs when an internal fault is detected.
+To clear this fault, an inverter reset is required.
 Remove DC power to the inverter or press and hold down the power switch on the inverter for 15 seconds (until the green Status LED comes on).
 If this fault does not clear, the unit will need to be serviced.
 Inverter's status light is off.
 Inverter is switched OFF or there is no DC voltage (battery) connected to inverter.
 Switch the inverter ON.
 Connect a battery with correct voltage to the inverter.
-AC input won't connect (AC IN on remote blinks) Check the incoming AC voltage to the input of the inverter, ensure it is present and above the VAC dropout level.
-Appliances turn off Loose AC output connections.
-Tighten AC output connections. and on; or there is low AC output power.
+AC input won't connect (AC IN on remote blinks) The incoming AC voltage will not be accepted if it is below the VAC Dropout setting (80VAC = VAC Dropout default setting).
+Check the incoming AC voltage to the input of the inverter, ensure it is present and above the VAC dropout level.
+Appliances turn off and Loose AC output connections.
+Tighten AC output connections. on; or there is low AC output power.
 Loose / corroded battery cables.
 Clean and tighten all cables.
 Low batteries.
 Recharge or replace batteries.
-Inverter AC output voltage is too low or too high when using an AC voltmeter. display 90 VAC to 130 VAC depending on the battery voltage).
+Inverter AC output voltage is too low or too high when using an AC voltmeter.
+Wrong type of voltmeter used (will display 90 VAC to 130 VAC depending on the battery voltage).
 Most meters are made to read Average AC voltage.
 The AC output of the MM is a "modified" waveform which requires using a "true" RMS voltmeter to correctly read the output voltage.
-While charging, the DC charge voltage is higher or lower than expected.
 If the Battery Temperature Sensor is installed, it will increase or decrease the DC voltage level depending on temperature around the battery sensor.
 This is normal.